 That being said, a fresh bloody mary made with high quality ingredients is going to do you a lot more good than one made with a cheap mix.
 One day while bartending, I happened to glance at the nutrition facts on our bloody mary mix, which is called Zing Zang.
 I was bummed when I saw that my preferred mix contained junk like hydrolyzed soy, MSG and preservatives.

 I’ve since tried making my own bloody marys at home, but V8 was too watery and fresh tomatoes weren’t flavorful enough to stand on their own.
 The most important ingredient, I’ve learned, is great tomato juice.
 I recently discovered the R.W.
 Knudsen brand of organic juice and fell head over heels for it.

 I found this recipe while flipping through the August issue of Martha Steward Living.
 Instead of mixing tomato juice with ice, you blend it with frozen tomato.
 Genius, right?!
 The frozen tomatoes lend it a thicker viscosity, and there’s no ice to water it down.
 It’s absolutely worth the effort.

 - Scant ½ cup tomato juice (R.W.
 Knudsen’s is the very best)

 - 2 ounces vodka (use jalapeño-infused vodka for an extra kick)

 - 1 teaspoon Worcestershire sauce (Annie’s makes a vegan one)

-- Cut the tomato into wedges and freeze for at least four hours.
+- Cut the tomato into about 6 to 8 wedges and then halve each wedge across the middle.
+Freeze for at least four hours.
 Put your glasses in the freezer to chill, too.

 - Purée all of the ingredients in a blender until it reaches a fine, slushy consistency.